 Incoming students with disabilities follow the same admissions procedures and standards as established by the university’s Office of Admissions.
 Questions about admissions procedures are addressed in that office by contacting (717) 477-1231.
-However, all requests regarding eligibility for accommodations and services through OAR must come directly to the Horton Hall offices.
-Questions about appropriate accommodations and required diagnostic documentation are addressed by contacting the Director of Accessibility Resources at (717) 477-1364 x1329 or x1326.
+However, all requests regarding eligibility for accommodations and services through OAR should be directed to our office in Mowrey Hall.
+Questions about appropriate accommodations and required diagnostic documentation are addressed by contacting the Director of Accessibility Resources at (717) 477-1364 or ext.
+1326.

 High School vs. University

 Unlike the Individuals with Disabilities Act (IDEA) that applies to most schools offering primary and secondary education, the Office of Accessibility Resources of an institution of higher (or post-secondary) education is regulated by equal opportunity/anti-discrimination acts.
 Therefore, the academic accommodations students receive in primary and secondary education may be quite different than those offered at the university.
 To view basic differences in high school vs. university accommodations for students with documented disabilities, click the following link: The differences in high school vs. university.